 Nietzsche suggests that most people would consider this a curse and that it would require the most impassioned love of life:

-But to understand Nietzsche it is important to realise how frightful he himself found the doctrine and how difficult it was for him to accept it.
+It is important to realise how frightful Nietzsche himself found the doctrine and how difficult it was for him to accept it.
 He wrote in a moment of despair:

 “I do not want life again.
 How did I endure it?
 Creating.
 What makes me stand the sight of it?
 The vision of the overman who affirms life.
 I have tried to affirm it myself – alas!”